-The number of customer-owned lead service lines in the city of Toledo is about 3,000.
-Using American Rescue Plan Act funding, the city will be replacing these at no cost to the property owner.
+Using American Rescue Plan Act funding, the city will be replacing every customer-owned lead service lines in Toledo at no cost to the property owner.

 Register for the Lead Replacement Program

 If you have lead pipes, we need to know about them.
 Register for the program below, even if you're unsure of your pipes material.

 You can also call Engage Toledo at 419-936-2020 to request an quick evalutation of your pipes.